ManishGotame/A-Level-PDF-splitter/README.md

 print(jsonFile)
 ```

-- To split a marking scheme
+### To split a marking scheme
+  - This was designed to merge the JsonFile from qparser.
+  - You can send an empty jsonFile to get around that.

 ```python
 from pdfsplitter.mscheme import mparser